GeolocationInvestigation TechniquesOSINT Methodology

 Why Geolocation Is the Most Underrated OSINT Discipline

 An IP address is not a location.
 A tagged photo is not a location.
-But combined with corroborating data points from public sources, even the most privacy-conscious target will leave a geographic trail.
+But combined with corroborating data points from public sources, even a privacy-conscious target may still leave a geographic trail.

 Geolocation Intelligence (GEOINT) is the systematic extraction and triangulation of location data from passive sources.